Vidharth/Music-Genre-Classification-Machine-Learning-Scikit-Learn/README.md

 ## Machine Learning Project -- Music Genre Recognition
 Group 12

+This project was done for the course Machine Learning in the University of Groningen

 # Authors:
 * Arjan Jawahier (s2762161)
 * Roeland Lindhout (s2954524)